Ferdinand Ebner

 Ferdinand Ebner (January 31, 1882 in Wiener Neustadt – October 17, 1931 in Gablitz, Austria), was an Austrian elementary school teacher and philosopher.
-Together with Martin Buber and Franz Rosenzweig, he is considered one of the most outstanding representatives of dialogical thinking.
+Together with Martin Buber and Franz Rosenzweig, he is considered one of the most outstanding representatives of dialogical philosophy.
 Ebner's philosophy is about man existing in a I-Thou personal relationship with God and with others.
 His thought has similarities with the Christian existentialism of Gabriel Marcel.
 On the basis of the unity of I and Thou, which has in language (in the spoken word), and in love its expressions, Ebner developed a religiously informed philosophy of language which led to his practical-ethical understanding of the Christian faith as the basis for the personal fulfillment and the whole social progress.

 Life and work

 In 1897, after finishing school, Ebner entered the Teachers' Training College in Wiener Neustadt.
 In 1900 a lung disease forced him to interrupt his courses.
 He had to spend four weeks in a health resort in Gleichenberg and then five months in a lung sanatorium in Alland.
 His sister Josephine had died of tuberculosis, just one year after her marriage.
 The young student felt ill and depressed.
 After one year interruption Ebner completed his study at the Teachers´ Training College in 1902 with best qualifications.
 After ten years in Waldegg, in 1912 his job took Ebner to Gablitz near Vienna, from where he could again take refuge in the Viennese cultural scene.
 He spent whole days visiting Vienna's churches, museums, concert halls, theaters and coffee houses.
 There, he discussed with friends and acquaintances, and immersed himself for hours in "Die Fackel" and the "Brenner".

 Ebner dealt all his life with philosophical and religious issues.
 He was a great reader: literature, philosophy, psychology.
 He read Otto Weininger's Sex and Character, later Pascal, Arthur Schopenhauer, Søren Kierkegaard and Friedrich Nietzsche, to name a few.
 His first philosophical work Ethic and Life: fragments of a metaphysics of individual existence (1913-1914) remained unpublished until 2013.
 His major work is The Word and the spiritual Realities: Pneumatological Fragments.
 It was published by Ludwig von Ficker´s Brenner-Verlag in 1921.
 He published a few more articles in Ficker´s Brenner Review.
 Ludwig von Ficker remained until Ebner´s death one of his best friends.